-where $\bar R:T\to\mathcal M$ is any measurable extension of a local retraction $R_{\tilde\mu}:B_T(r)\to\mathcal M$ outside $B_T(r)$.
+where $\bar R:T\to\mathcal M$ is a measurable extension of a local retraction $R_{\tilde\mu}:B_T(r)\to\mathcal M$ outside $B_T(r)$, chosen so that the fourth moment in $C_{\mathrm{tail}}$ below is finite (for instance, by using a constant extension outside $B_T(r)$).
 The retraction satisfies the quadratic accuracy bound \eqref{eq:RetractQuadPrelim}.
 The main estimate below separates a local second-order geometric error from a tail contribution outside the localization radius $r$.

 \paragraph{Geometric locality} Assume $\reach(\mathcal M)\ge\rho>0$ and fix $r\in(0,\rho/2)$.
 Under this assumption, $g$ coincides with the unique metric projection on the tube $\mathcal T_\rho(\mathcal M)$.
 Assume a local curvature bound on $\mathcal M\cap B(\tilde\mu,2r)$: